zliu41/zliu41.github.io/_posts/2020-05-06-string-types.md

   So these two approaches are dual of each other.
 In both cases, a list is represented in a "delayed" form, and operations such as `map` simply "remembers" the function to be mapped, rather than actually performing the mapping and generating a new list.
-The pros and cons of the two approaches is out of the scope of this blog post, but [this paper](http://fun.cs.tufts.edu/stream-fusion.pdf) have more details if you are interested.
+The pros and cons of the two approaches is out of the scope of this blog post, but [this paper](http://fun.cs.tufts.edu/stream-fusion.pdf) has more details if you are interested.

   In the case of `Text`, it employs stream fusion.
 Each eligible operation `op` is turned into `fromStream . opOnStream . toStream`,